-Liberal rhetoric of Kazakhstani president is based on highly pronounced multi-ethnic diversity, interfaith harmony and peace.
-President reiterates that the model of interethnic harmony, implemented over the years of independence, is one of the foundations of the international prestige of Kazakhstan.
+Lliberal rhetoric of Kazakhstani president is based on propounded multi-ethnic diversity, interfaith harmony and peace.
+President reiterates that the model of interethnic harmony, implemented over the years of independence, is one of the foundations of international prestige of Kazakhstan.